wjin33/GIL/content/software/DualSPHysics-INL/index.md

 - Yumeng Zhao
 - Wencheng Jin

-summary: DualSPHysics-INL is an extended adaptation of the DualSPHysics open-source Smoothed Particle Hydrodynamics (SPH) simulation software based on DualSPHysics release version 5.0.1.
-Source code was modified from src_mphase/DSPH_v5.0_NNewtonian.
-While DualSPHysics was developed for the simulation of fluid flow, DualSPHysics-INL was developed to simulate the flow of granular materials, such as soils and biomass feedstocks.
-In DualSPHysics-INL, a critical state soil mechanics based G-B hypoplastic constitutive model (Gudehus & Bauer) was adopted that has the capability to simulate granular materials of a wide range of mechanical responses.
-The code adopts a momentum-based boundary condition that is able to sustain impact loading without particles leaking to the outside of the boundaries and can achieve a full range of frictional conditions, including free-slip and no-slip.
-The code adopts GPU-acceleration, enabling fast computation for complex problems.
-The following examples provide a glance of applications that the DualSPHysics-INL can simulate!
+summary: DualSPHysics-INL is a customized version of DualSPHysics 5.0.1, adapted from src_mphase/DSPH_v5.0_NNewtonian to simulate granular materials like soils and biomass rather than fluids.
+It incorporates a G-B hypoplastic constitutive model (Gudehus & Bauer) to capture a wide range of granular mechanical behaviors and uses momentum-based boundary conditions that prevent particle leakage and handle friction from free-slip to no-slip.
+GPU acceleration enables efficient computation for complex simulations.

 abstract: DualSPHysics-INL is an extended adaptation of the DualSPHysics open-source Smoothed Particle Hydrodynamics (SPH) simulation software based on DualSPHysics release version 5.0.1.
 Source code was modified from src_mphase/DSPH_v5.0_NNewtonian.
 While DualSPHysics was developed for the simulation of fluid flow, DualSPHysics-INL was developed to simulate the flow of granular materials, such as soils and biomass feedstocks.
 In DualSPHysics-INL, a critical state soil mechanics based G-B hypoplastic constitutive model (Gudehus & Bauer) was adopted that has the capability to simulate granular materials of a wide range of mechanical responses.
 The code adopts a momentum-based boundary condition that is able to sustain impact loading without particles leaking to the outside of the boundaries and can achieve a full range of frictional conditions, including free-slip and no-slip.
 The code adopts GPU-acceleration, enabling fast computation for complex problems.
-The following examples provide a glance of applications that the DualSPHysics-INL can simulate!

 # links:
 # - name: URL